amarantha-k/cbas/_drafts/primer-beer.md

         }
     } ]

-To illustrate CBAS in action, suppose that Kona's marketing department determines that a light beer is needed.
+To illustrate Analytics in action, suppose that Kona's marketing department determines that a light beer is needed.
-You can use your favorite Couchbase Server interface to modify the front-end server's beer-sample content accordingly, e.g.:
+You can use your favorite Couchbase Server interface to modify the front-end server's beer-sample content accordingly, for example:

     INSERT INTO `beer-sample` ( KEY, VALUE )
       VALUES